2020 STEM Pathways for Girls Conference

 Sunday, Nov 15, 6:30 PM – Closing Program, Tribute to Justice Ruth Bader Ginsburg, Contests announcements and raffle prizes drawings.

 Saturday and Sunday Nov 14-15: Twelve hands-on and engaging workshops throughout the day via Zoom.
-Each participant may choose 2-4 out of twelve available STEM workshops offered twice throughout Saturday and Sunday via Zoom.
+Each participant may choose up tp four out of twelve available STEM workshops, each offered twice throughout Saturday and Sunday via Zoom.

 $25 Registration fee, and waived upon request when needed.